coderefinery/git-collaborative/content/centralized.md

 - `git status` - when you modify files

-### Step A. Clone your administrator's group repository
+### Step A. Clone your maintainer's group repository

 ```console
 $ git clone <repository-url> centralized-workflow-exercise
 ```

-Where `<repository-url>` is the repository created by the exercise administrator.  **Clone using the SSH path you get from the webpage, not the https URL.
+Where `<repository-url>` is the repository created by the exercise maintainer.  **Clone using the SSH path you get from the webpage, not the https URL.
 The URL should start with `git@github.com:`.
 Otherwise, you won't be able to push later.**